shawngraham/cdh2020/content/en/tutorials/wget.md

 Suffice to say, eventually you might discover that the pages are for the most part listed numerically, and you can construct a file path to just load those images like this: `http://data2.archives.ca/e/e001/e000000422.jpg`.

 {{< notice warning "Look, it's like this..." >}}
-When I first started teaching this class, the LAC website was a lot easier to work with, and being in Ottawa, it made a lot of sense to work with it.
-But with each iteration, it's gotten harder to harder and LAC _still_ does not provide an API.
+When I first started teaching this class, the LAC website was a lot easier to work with, and being in Ottawa, it made a lot of sense to show you this.
+With each iteration, it's gotten harder and harder and LAC _still_ does not provide an API.
 Eventually I'll come up with a different example.
-But you can accomplish a lot if you're willing to use the 'inspect' button when you right-click on a website.
+But you can accomplish a lot if you're willing to use the 'inspect' button when you right-click on a website - and wget is a super powerful tool.
 {{< /notice >}}

 Now, if Library and Archives Canada had an API for their collection, we could just figure out the urls for each image of the diary in that fonds and away we go.
 But they don't.
 Turns out, the urls we want run more or less from ...422 to ...425 (but try entering other numbers at the end of that URL: you will retrieve who-knows-what!):